 Trees That Feed Foundation is a not-for-profit public charity under US tax code 501(c)(3), established 2008.

 Our mission is planting fruit-bearing trees to feed people, create jobs, and benefit the environment.
 Trees That Feed Foundation believes that tree crops are a large part of the answer to world food concerns.
 Tree crops are nutritious, yet require less input of labor, agro chemicals, fertilizers and space than field crops.
 Trees also restore ecological balance to land damaged by misuse or neglect, capture and sequester carbon dioxide from the atmosphere, and create habitats for small animals and birds.
 Planting a tree is a winning bet all around … for decades to come!

 Learn about our programs in tree distribution, tree propagation, fruit harvesting equipment, breadfruit products and marketing, school-feeding programs, training and monitoring.
 The benefits of our work are permanent and sustainable.
 We leave behind independent farmers, co-operatives and commercially successful operations.
 We started work in Jamaica, established our model, and have expanded into Haiti, Costa Rica, Puerto Rico, Barbados, the Bahamas, Ghana and other countries.

 Read our latest annual report, with exciting news and information about our recent efforts:

-Mary was professionally trained as a geologist.
-She worked with the Jamaican Geological Survey and Macho Oil, Dallas, Texas.
-In her career she has also been a property manager, schoolteacher, and stay-at-home Mom.
+Mary was born in Jamaica.
+She was educated there and professionally trained as a geologist.
+She worked with the Jamaican Geological Survey and later, oil companies in Dallas, Texas.
+In her varied career she has also been a schoolteacher in the Bahamas and a stay-at-home Mom.
 She started McLaughlin Glazeware in 1996, making high end gifts of enamel and bone china, with prestigious clients including Lyric Opera, Abbott, the White House, and Brooks Brothers.
 In 2008 Mary founded Trees That Feed Foundation, with the mission of planting trees to feed people, create jobs and benefit the environment.